reaganlo/clr-bundles/README.md

 of the file.
 These are used to generate documentation, so be descriptive and precise.

-For debugging and visualization purposes, a small perl program called `make-dot.pl` is included.
+For debugging and visualization purposes, a small python program called `make-dot.py` is included.
 If run, the output will be suitable to create a dependency graph of the bundles.
 Run it as so:

-   `make-dot.pl | dot -Tsvg > dot.svg`
+   `make-dot.py | dot -Tsvg > dot.svg`

 This will output a "dot.svg" file that can be opened with a web browser.